PremaReddy16/Explore-the-data-of-your-favorite-YouTube-channel/README.md

 Scrape the data from the YouTube API, including channel information, playlists, videos, and comments.
 Store the retrieved data in a MongoDB database.
-Migrate the data to a MySQL.
+Migrate the data to MySQL.
 Analyze and visualize the data using Streamlit and Plotly.
 Perform queries on the MySQL.
 Gain insights into channel performance, video metrics, and more.